US Fulbright Logo

 Required - Intermediate

 Additional Information: Higher level proficiency in Spanish may be necessary depending on the requirements of the proposed project.
-Applicants should discuss plans for language study between time of application and the commencement of the grant with the Language Self-Evaluation.
+Applicants should discuss plans for language study between time of application and the commencement of the grant in the Language Self-Evaluation.
 A Foreign Language Evaluation (FLE) by a college level Spanish language instructor is also required.

 Guarani is required if necessary for research projects.
 An FLE for Guarani should be submitted if the candidate possesses skills beyond Basic.